arnemertz/docker4c/README.md

 The Dockerfile contains two container definitions:

-- a CI container which should contain everyhting necessary to build C++ applications and run their tests
+- a CI container which should contain everything necessary to build C++ applications and run their tests
-- a DEV container which inherits the CI container and adds debugging tools like valgrind, gdb, etc.
+- a DEV container which inherits the CI container and adds debugging tools like Valgrind, gdb, etc.

 The compose file contains a basic setup to run the DEV container locally.
-Since some IDEs depend on a SSH connection to a container (or for remote develpment in general), SSHD is started in the service defined by the compose file.
+Since some IDEs depend on an SSH connection to a container (or for remote development in general), SSHD is started in the service defined by the compose file.

 The user for the Docker container is `dev`.
-The compose file maps `~/git` on the host machine to `/home/dev/git` in the contianer, so I suggest that you check out your project there.
+The compose file maps `~/git` on the host machine to `/home/dev/git` in the container, so I suggest that you check out your project there.

 # Scripts